 A space following a control sequence may be obtained by preceding

-the space with a backslash \
+the space with a backslash \.
+For example,

 the sentence